TwoFistedJustice/square-pie/docs/howTo.md

 Subclass of SquareRequest
 - sets the method: GET

-**RetrieveUpdateDelete**\
-Super of all classes that fetch with a document ID Subclass of SquareRequest
-- sets the endpoint to the value of the ID

 **Create**\
 Super of all classes that create a new document Subclass of SquareRequest
 - is idempotent
 - dependent on npm/uuid

+**Search**\
+Super of all classes that search on fields other than ID Subclass of SquareRequest
+- Sets the method 'post'
+- Sets the endpoint '/search'

+**RetrieveUpdateDelete**\
+Super of all classes that fetch with a document ID Subclass of SquareRequest
+- sets the endpoint to the value of the ID

+ ## Customer Classes

 **CustomerList**\
 Subclass of List
 - sets the apiName to 'customers'

+**CustomerSearch**\
+Subclass of Search
+- sets the apiName to 'customers'
+- Has a pre-established _body structure
+- Has a chainable 'query' method
+    - call it with either 'fuzzy' or 'exact' method then chain on sub-methods to create a filter

 **CustomerRetrieve**\
 Subclass of RetrieveUpdateDelete